AmokSolderer/APC/DOC/InitialTests.md

 | 4 | Single Lamp |
 | 5 | All Lamps |
 | 6 | Music Test |

+Note that the switch test also shows numbers for the special solenoid switches (65 - 70).
+However, these switches are special and not part of the switch matrix.

 ## Next steps